truglodite/3D-Printer-Enclosure/README.md

 ### Auto & AutoH mode:
 Boots to auto mode, with heater function disabled.
 In auto mode, the fresh fan controlled by PID to maintain tempDesired.
-If heating is enabled, it is hysterisis controlled to heat the enclosure up to tempDesired minus heaterTempOffset, plus or minus heaterTempHysterisis.
+If heating is enabled, it is hysteresis controlled to heat the enclosure up to tempDesired minus heaterTempOffset, plus or minus heaterTempHysteresis.
 The heater function automatically turns off if heaterMaxOffTime is elapsed since the heater was turned off.
 This is an easy way to determine if the enclosure is heat soaked, then heating is automatically disabled to prevent continued heating after a print is finished.
 If the heater timer feature is used, the heater will turn off after the set hours has elapsed.